uktrade/demodjango/README.md

 - Run maintenance page tests against `toolspr` environment but public endpoint (CDN).
     - `./tests/browser/run.sh toolspr.demodjango.uktrade.digital maintenance_pages <maintenace_page_bypass_value>`

+### Regression/integration testing

+Because this codebase is only fully exercised in conjunction with several others, we have [platform-regression-tests](https://github.com/uktrade/platform-regression-tests), which orchestrates the testing of them working together.

 ## Running the application with docker-compose